lewagon/dotfiles/01-Ruby/04-Hash-Symbols/Optional-03-Shopping-Cart/README.md

 - Improve the `cart_to_s` method so that instead of returning something like "meat, vegetables, vegetables, meat, yoghurt, vegetables", you'd return "meat x 2, vegetables x 3, yoghurt".
+You might want to **change the data structure** you were using previously for your cart (the rake won't pass anymore).

 ## Key learning points